Kunduz hospital airstrike

 On 3 October 2015, a United States Air Force AC-130U gunship attacked the Kunduz Trauma Centre operated by Médecins Sans Frontières (MSF, or Doctors Without Borders) in the city of Kunduz, in the eponymous province in northern Afghanistan.
 42 people were killed and over 30 were injured.
 MSF condemned the incident, calling it a deliberate breach of international humanitarian law and a war crime.
 It further stated that all warring parties had been notified about the hospital and its operations well in advance.

 The United States military initially said the airstrike was carried out to defend U.S. forces on the ground.
 Later, the United States commander in Afghanistan, General John F. Campbell, said the airstrike was requested by Afghan forces who had come under Taliban fire.
 Finally, Campbell said the airstrike was a U.S. decision, made in the U.S. chain of command and not requested by Afghan forces.
 Campbell said that the attack was "a mistake", further stating: "We would never intentionally target a protected medical facility."
 The USCENTCOM 15-6 report stated that General Campbell's own lack of strategic guidance and dissemination of certain Rules of Engagement were major contributing factors that led to the command and control breakdown prior to the airstrike.
 Anonymous sources alleged that cockpit recordings showed the AC-130 crew questioned the strike's legality.

 On 7 October 2015, President Barack Obama issued an apology and announced the United States would be making condolence payments of $6,000 to the families of those killed in the airstrike.
 Three investigations of the incident were conducted by NATO, a joint United States-Afghan group, and the United States Department of Defense.
 The Department of Defense released its findings on 29 April 2016.
 MSF has called for an international and independent probe, saying the armed forces who carried out the airstrike cannot conduct an impartial investigation of their own actions.

 Background

 On 28 September 2015, Taliban militants seized the city of Kunduz, driving out government forces.
 After the reinforcements arrived, the Afghan army, backed by U.S. air support, began an offensive operation to regain control of the city.
 After several days of fighting, Afghan forces claimed to have retaken the city.
-However, fighting continued, and on 3 October, a US-led airstrike struck and practically destroyed Kunduz Trauma Centre operated by Médecins Sans Frontières (MSF), killing doctors, staff members and patients.
+However, fighting continued into October 3.

 MSF had informed all warring parties of the location of its hospital complex.
 MSF personnel had contacted U.S. military officials as recently as 29 September to reconfirm the precise location of the hospital.
 Two days prior to the attack Carter Malkasian, adviser to the Joint Chiefs of Staff, emailed MSF asking if the facility had Taliban militants "holed up" inside.